SyncToday/synctoday2015/source/configure-sync-today/index.md

 `ServiceAccounts` table contains the list of the service's accounts with their connection details e.g. user name and encrypted password.
 The `Id` column is referenced by other tables e.g. `ExchangeEvents`.

 **NOTE** If an account is not able to connect to the service check the corresponding row in this table.

+The final step before starting Sync.Today is the [Customization](/customize-sync-today/index.html).